X

 If you already put money from your primary salary towards debt, you can use additional side income to help annihilate the balance even faster and get back in the black.

 If you do use side hustle income for debt repayment, remember to save some of the funds for taxes.
-You don’t want to have to dip into savings or an because you got so aggressive with paying down debt.
+You don’t want to have to dip into savings or an emergency fund because you got so aggressive with paying down debt.

 Save, save, save